 To find the Member Rights and Responsibilities, please click here.

-This section explains the rights and responsibilities of Molina Healthcare of New Mexico, Inc. (Molina Healthcare) Members as written in the Molina Healthcare Member Handbook.
-State law requires that health care providers or health care facilities recognize Member rights while they are receiving medical care and that Members respect the health care provider's or health care facility's right to expect certain behavior on the part of patients.
+This section explains the rights and responsibilities of Molina Healthcare of New Mexico, Inc. (Molina Healthcare) Members as written in the Molina Healthcare Evidence of Coverage.
+New Mexico state law requires that health care practitioners/providers or health care facilities recognize Member rights while they are receiving medical care and that Members respect the health care provider's or health care facility's right to expect certain behavior on the part of patients.

 Members have the right to: